mbj/developers-bicycles/README.md

 ## Solution?

-Provide the developers will tools and processes to increase their efficiency in the productive time windows.
+Provide the developers with tools and processes to increase their efficiency in the productive time windows.

-But decrease the likeliness their bad moments to lead to a reduction in product value (also known as bugs).
+But decrease the likelihood their bad moments lead to a reduction in product value (also known as bugs).

 All of this is easier said than done.